KhartesViewer/khartes/README.md

 look in the fragment viewer to see if there are any existing nodes near that line.
 IF there are, and it is feasible, move these existing nodes onto the line.
-This is to avoid the situation where a node on the line and a node just off of the line end up too close to each other, which can cause undesirable waviness in the fragment.
+This is to avoid the situation where a node on the line and a node just off of the line end up close to each other, which can cause undesirable waviness in the fragment.

 <img src="https://github.com/KhartesViewer/khartes/assets/133787404/0a355d1b-25cd-4bf7-87ec-144492900d06" width="600" />